-Unfortunately The Canadian Canoe Museum cannot accept conditional donations.
+It is not possible to place all of the Museum’s collection out on display.
+Like most museums, The Canadian Canoe Museum is only able to show a small percentage of its collection at any given time.
 While objects are often acquired for use in future exhibitions, there are a number of other reasons that an object might be acquired, such as rarity, historical significance and research purposes.
 As such, the Museum cannot guarantee that the object(s) will be displayed or for how long.

-Museums periodically assess their collections and may decide to remove from their collections (deaccession) artifacts for a range of reasons, including but not limited to:
+Museums periodically assess their collections and may decide to remove (deaccession) artifacts for a range of reasons, including but not limited to:

 Objects recommended for deaccession by the Curator must be approved by both the Museum’s Collections Committee and also its Board of Trustees.
 Objects approved for deaccessioning are first offered to other Canadian museums.
 If other museums do not express interest, the objects are disposed of in accordance with standard, accepted museum practices.